 History of Spring Projects

-Spring Boot is an open sourced integration framework that extends Spring by adding automated configurations and tools that further simplify the building and testing of applications.
-Most famously, Spring Boot allows developers to easily create stand-alone, production-grade Spring applications that “just run”.
+Spring Boot is an open source integration framework that extends Spring by adding automated configurations and tools that further simplify the building and testing of applications.
+Most famously, Spring Boot allows developers to easily create stand-alone, production-grade Spring applications that “just run” thanks to Spring integration.
 For this reason, Spring Boot also has millions of users around the world.

 Spring Boot originated in 2013, shortly after the Pivotal launch.
 The company focused on the opportunity of the cloud, but soon realized that running a Spring application in the cloud had different implications than running it in a data center.
 There were concerns unique to that runtime environment that we hadn’t done a good job addressing.
 Spring Boot was designed to solve that specific issue.

-Spring Projects have always been very flexible because you start with basically nothing, then add in the things you want.
+Spring Projects have always been very flexible because you start with basically nothing, then layer in the things you want, planting a garden of different functionalities.
 There was no cookie-cutter Spring application.
 Soon, there was interest in consuming all of these diverse projects, like supporting data access, security, batch processing, EAI, messaging, web sockets and so on.
 Users would need to know how to glue them all together to work in harmony across a common application.
 That required knowing a lot of infrastructure and wiring it together.

+It was clear that Spring integration was necessary.
 With Spring Boot, Pivotal answered with, “Wouldn’t it be nice if we could do that for them, but allow them to back off from the default position we give them?”
 Spring Boot embraced all this, and a new project was born.
-Pivotal released the first version of that on April 1, 2014
+Pivotal released the first version of the Spring Boot project on April 1, 2014.

 Spring is fast, flexible and secure.
-Whether you are building secure, reactive, cloud-based microservices for the web, or complex streaming data flows for the enterprise, Spring has the tools to help.
-Spring’s flexible comprehensive set of extensions and third-party libraries let developers build almost any applications imaginable.
+Whether you are building a secure, reactive, cloud-based microservice architecture for the web, or complex streaming data flows for the enterprise, Spring has the tools to help.
+Spring’s flexible comprehensive set of extensions and third party libraries let developers build almost any application imaginable.
 The Spring Framework is divided into modules.
 At the heart are the modules of the core container, including a configuration model and a dependency injection mechanism.
-Beyond that, the Spring Framework provides foundational support for different application architectures, including messaging, transactional data and persistence, and web.
+Beyond that, the Spring Framework provides foundational support for different application architectures, including messaging, transactional data and persistence and web.